 How to Get Around Sarapiqui

 It is best to have a car if you plan to stay for a few nights and want to explore because Sarapiqui is such a big area.
 The cities are quite spread out (5-30 kilometers) so it will be much easier with a car.
-If you’re only staying a couple nights and at a hotel that has on-site activities, you can get around without a car.
+If you’re only staying a couple nights and at a hotel that has on-site activities and a restaurant, you can get around without a car.

 The weather in Sarapiqui is hot and humid.
 It experiences the tropical seasons of dry and rainy but this area is extremely humid as it is more on the Caribbean side.
 The only other place more humid I’ve been to in Costa Rica is Osa Peninsula!
 Make sure to bring fast drying clothes, lots of mosquito repellent and a rainjacket and a waterproof backpack in rainy season.